AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Discussion

 \paragraph{Heavy users develop qualitatively different relationships.} Prior work has found that longer duration of AI use correlates with worse psychosocial outcomes~\cite{fang2025ai,phang2025investigating}.
 Our between-group comparisons suggest that heavy users tend to discuss reflective and philosophical topics (93.8\% vs.\ 75.6\% baseline in existential topics) over transactional tasks.
 This pattern implies that sustained interaction may shift AI from a tool into something closer to a thinking partner.

 \paragraph{Emotional support as a universal dimension.} Emotional support emerged as a pervasive dimension across all communication styles.
-Within the over-reliance red flag cluster, 20.7\% of users substituted AI for therapy and another 20.7\% attempted to ``debug'' their emotions using AI tools.
+Within the over-reliance red flag cluster, 20.7\% of participants substituted AI for therapy and another 20.7\% attempted to ``debug'' their emotions using AI tools.
 Prior work has shown that even non-personal AI tasks may foster emotional dependence~\cite{fang2025ai}.
-Whether this reflects the AI's conversational affordances, the inherently emotional nature of users' real tasks, or attachment fostered by longitudinal interaction remains an open question with direct implications for alignment: should models be designed to handle emotional roles responsibly, or redirect users to human support?
+Whether this reflects the AI's conversational affordance, the inherently emotional nature of users' real tasks, or attachment fostered by longitudinal interaction remains an open question.

 \paragraph{Participant reactions and privacy barriers.} Participants described the report as ``accurate'' and reported feeling ``seen.''
 Several noted the extent of personal information AI platforms accumulate and expressed surprise at their own level of self-disclosure.
 Beyond insights, participants wanted tools to help modify their behaviors or better configure their AI---an opportunity for bidirectional alignment~\cite{shen2024position}.
 However, even with PII removal and zero data retention, perceived privacy risk remained a barrier: participants worried about being judged.
 Research requiring raw conversational logs will likely face strong participation constraints and must be met with transparent data governance and participant control.